Libensemble/libensemble/conda/run_travis_locally/readme.md

     chown travis:travis /home/travis/build_mpich_libE.sh

-#### Now run the libEnsemble build-and-run script
+#### Run the libEnsemble build-and-run script

 Now, in the docker container, become user travis:

     su - travis

 Source the script, setting python version and libEnsemble branch if necessary (see script for defaults).
-**Always source** to maintain environment variables after running (inc. miniconda path):
+**Always source** to maintain environment variables after running (inc. miniconda path).
+The following would run with Python 3.7 and test the libEnsemble branch hotfix/logging:

     . ./build_mpich_libE.sh -p 3.7 -b hotfix/logging

-Note: libEnsemble will be git cloned and check out the given branch.
+Note: libEnsemble will be git cloned and checked out at the given branch.

 The script should build all dependencies and run tests.
 Having sourced the script, you should be left in the same environment for debugging.
 The script should stop running if an install step fails.